pavankat/medium-node-express-mongo-app/README.md

 		* couldn't get any of this to work in execution
 			* node debug app.js

+			* run
+			 or
+			* r

+			- when you hit the script in browser then
+				- it'll pause
+				- you use this
+					* repel
+				- to be able to see what the variables are

 			* then use debugger;

 			* then